davisallan/A-Movie-Theater-Ticket-Reservation-App/README.md

 # Movie Theater Ticket Reservation App

 # About
 Final project in ENSF619 - Special Topics.
+We were tasked with designing and implementing a Java based application using MVC design pattern simulating the purchase and reservation of movie tickets.
+Other requirements included: ability to log in and out, create accounts, cancel tickets, graphically reserve seats.

 The project was split into two sections, Design and Implementation.
-Details on the design artifacts and details are listed below:
+Details on the design artifacts and details are listed in the Design Artifacts section:

 # Program Demo
 ![](program_demo.gif)